vinaypuppal/vinaypuppal/README.md

 ### 🔭  I’m currently focusing on ...

-- Web Performance
+- AI Agents
-- Web Security
+- Voice AI
 - Serverless Edge

-### 🌱 I’m currently learning ...

-- Python | Django
-- Rust

 ### 📫 How to reach me